 About the author

-I got a complimentary review copy from the author in exchange for my personal, unbiased opinion upon reading.
+I received a free review copy of this book through Netgalley in exchange for my personal, unbiased opinion upon reading.